-The outbreak of the 2019-nCov novel coronavirus has caused panic and much confusion.
+The outbreak of the Coronavirus Disease 2019 (COVID-19) or the 2019 Novel Coronavirus (2019-nCov) has caused panic and much confusion.
 The best thing to do now is to remain calm, be informed by subscribing to reliable and legitimate news outlets and know about the illness and the safety measures you and your family can take to avoid it.

 Photo courtesy of National Cancer Institute via Pexels